Stockton DUI Accident Victim Lawyers

 There are administrative consequences that a driver must face after a DUI conviction.
 The California Department of Motor Vehicles will impose the following penalties:

-- The driver must complete a DUI class.
+- The driver must complete a DUI education program.

-- The impaired driving conviction will remain on the driver’s California driving record for ten years.
+- A DUI conviction will remain on the driver’s California driving record for ten years.

-Although the legal consequences are steep for driving under the influence of alcohol, neither the criminal nor the administrative penalties address restitution to the victim.
-Fortunately, if you suffered an injury in a drunk driving accident, you can pursue a civil action to recover your losses and receive compensation for the damage you sustained.
+Although the legal consequences for driving under the influence of alcohol are significant, neither the at-fault party nor the administrative penalties provide restitution to the victim.
+If you suffered an injury in a drunk driving accident, you may have the option to pursue a civil action to seek compensation for injuries and losses.

 DUI Civil Accident Claims